AnnaMB64/MowerTract-WV-restoration/README.md

 ### Purpose
 *Please write about the map purpose using complete sentences.*

 This map was created to showcase the mined land restoration work completed from 2010 through the end of 2024, and to layout some of the plans for future work.
+I plan to continue improving and adding to this map to use as part of a case study that we plan to publish about this restoration project.
+Perhaps I will transition to a Web Map through the QGIS plugin so that I can include clickable information popups.

 ### Mapmaking Process